digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

 - USD 100 are transferred from Alice's bank to Bob's bank (via their accounts at the central bank)
 - USD 100 are credited to Bob's account at his bank

-A single settlement ``Step`` requires three ``RoutedStep`` to settle.
+A single settlement :ref:`Step <type-daml-finance-interface-settlement-types-step-78661>` requires
+three :ref:`RoutedStep <type-daml-finance-interface-settlement-types-routedstep-10086>`\s to settle.

-The same dynamics can be reproduced in Daml with a Route Provider implementation, allowing for on-ledger intermediated settlement.
+The same dynamics can be reproduced in Daml with a :ref:`Route Provider
+<type-daml-finance-interface-settlement-routeprovider-routeprovider-53805>` implementation, allowing
+for on-ledger intermediated settlement.
 An example will be covered in one of the following tutorials.

 Why do we need a settlement factory?
 ====================================

-A settlement factory contract is used to generate settlement ``Instructions`` from ``routed steps``.
+A settlement factory contract is used to generate settlement ``Instructions`` from ``RoutedStep``\s.
 It also generates a ``Batch`` contract which is used to settle instructions atomically.

 The reason why the factory is needed has already been introduced in the previous tutorial: it